 Check out our Smoky Mountain Travel Guide for things to do the rest of the weekend including Dollywood and its Theme Park (open 10 a.m. to 9:30 p.m.) and Water Park (open 10 a.m. to 7 p.m.) to keep you cool.
 We have discount tickets to many more attractions in the area.

+Check out our blog on staying near the parkway.
 You can also contact us online by searching our cabins in Gatlinburg and in Pigeon Forge.
 Check out our Pinterest boards if you want a cabin close to the fun and the food!
 See our boards where to eat in Gatlinburg and where to eat in Pigeon Forge.